-System changes after Kaspersky Embedded Systems Security installation
+System changes after Kaspersky Security for Windows Server installation

-When Kaspersky Embedded Systems Security and the set of "Administration Tools" (including the Application Console) are installed together, the Windows Installer service will make the following modifications on the protected device:
+When Kaspersky Security for Windows Server and the set of "Administration Tools" (including the Application Console) are installed together, the Windows Installer service will make the following modifications on the protected device:

-- Kaspersky Embedded Systems Security folders are created on the protected device and on the protected device where the Application Console is installed. - Kaspersky Embedded Systems Security services are registered. - A Kaspersky Embedded Systems Security user group is created. - Kaspersky Embedded Systems Security keys are registered in the system registry.
+- Kaspersky Security for Windows Server folders are created on the protected device and on the protected device where the Application Console is installed. - Kaspersky Security for Windows Server services are registered. - Kaspersky Security for Windows Server user group is created. - Kaspersky Security for Windows Server keys are registered in the system registry.